The boundary of the $p$-rank $0$ stratum of the moduli space of cyclic covers of the projective line: Background

 \begin{proof} The action of $\ZZ/\ell \ZZ$ on $Y$ induces an action of $\zeta_\ell$ on $J={\rm Jac}(Y)$ and its $p$-divisible group $J[p^\infty]$.
 So $\ZZ[\zeta_\ell] \hookrightarrow {\rm End}(J[p^\infty])$.
 If $(c, d)$ is a pair of relatively prime non-negative integers, and $\lambda=d/(c+d)$, let $G_{\lambda}$ denote a $p$-divisible group of codimension $c$, dimension $d$, and thus height $c + d$.
 By \cite{maninthesis}, the Dieudonn\'e-Manin classification, there is an isogeny of $p$-divisible groups $J[p^\infty] \sim \oplus_\lambda G_\lambda^{m(\lambda)}$.
 The action of $\zeta_\ell$ stabilizes every slope factor $G_{\lambda}^{m(\lambda)}$ of $J[p^\infty]$.
 Hence $\ZZ[\zeta_\ell] \hookrightarrow \End(G_\lambda^{m(\lambda)})$.
 If $m(\lambda)>0$, this yields an inclusion $\QQ(\zeta_\ell) \otimes \QQ_p \hookrightarrow {\rm Mat}_{m(\lambda)} (D_{\lambda}) $ where $D_{\lambda}$ is the $\QQ_p$-division algebra with Brauer invariant $\lambda \in \QQ/\ZZ$.

 \begin{enumerate} \item If $\lambda=0$ then $m(\lambda)=f$.
 Let $L_p$ be the completion of $L=\QQ(\zeta_\ell)$ at a prime lying above $p$.
 Then $[L_p: \QQ_p]=e$ divides $m(\lambda)$.

 \item Suppose $f=g-1$.
 Then the slope $1/2$ factor of $J[p^\infty]$ is the $p$-divisible group of a supersingular elliptic curve.
-So $\QQ(\zeta_\ell) \subset E$ where $E$ is the endomorphism algebra of a quaternion algebra; the only number fields contained in $E$ are quadratic fields inert or ramified at $p$.
+So $\QQ(\zeta_\ell) \subset E$ where $E$ is the endomorphism algebra of a supersingular elliptic curve.
+Then $E$ is a quaternion algebra ramified exactly at $\infty, p$.
+The only number fields contained in $E$ are quadratic fields inert or ramified at $p$.
 This gives a contradiction if $\ell >3$ or if $\ell =3$ and $p \equiv 1 \bmod 3$. \qedhere \end{enumerate} \end{proof}

 The $p$-rank of $Y$ equals the stable rank of the Cartier operator $\C$.
 If $\omega \in H^0(Y, \Omega^1)$, then $\C(\zeta_\ell^{pi} \omega)=\zeta_\ell^i\C(\omega)$.
 Then $\C(\LL_i) \subset \LL_{\sigma(i)}$ where $\sigma$ is the permutation of $\ZZ/\ell\ZZ-\{0\}$ which sends $i$ to $p^{-1}i$.
 The cycle structure of $\sigma$ is determined by the splitting of $p$ in $\ZZ[\zeta_{\ell}]$.
 Recall that $e$ is the order of $p$ modulo $\ell$.
 There are $(\ell-1)/e$ primes of $\ZZ[\zeta_\ell]$ lying over $p$ with residual degree $e$.
 Each orbit of $\C$ on $\{\LL_i\}$ has cardinality $e$.
 Let $O$ denote the set of orbits.
 The contribution to the $p$-rank from each of the $e$ eigenspaces in an orbit $o \in O$ is bounded by the minimum of $s_i ={\rm dim}(\LL_i)$ for $\LL_i$ in $o$.